 I arrived at the adorable Mountain Brook area of B-ham and checked into the Grand Bohemian.
 There, I joined up with the other 4 bloggers, the Delta Faucet team, their agency and some Southern Living gals for dinner.
 Of course, I was mostly excited about being in a hotel room by myself for a glorious evening.
 Again, I digress…

-Let’s start with the porch of the idea house.
+Let’s start with the porch of the Southern Living Idea House 2016.
 It was love at first sight!

-Here is a glimpse of the front of the house.
+Here is a glimpse of the front of the Southern Living Idea House.

 Love the colors they chose for the house, porch ceiling and shutters.

 We step into the foyer.
 So welcoming and I love the treatment with the stair runner.